THOMAS M. STROW

 While at U of I he was a member of the National Moot Court Team and recipient of the Rickert Award for Excellence in Oral Advocacy.
 He also received recognition as Best Oralist in the Frederick Green Moot Court Honorary Round Competition and earned a CALI Excellence for the Future Award for his studies in Philosophy of Law.
 He is also a graduate of Anderson University in Anderson, Indiana, where he double-majored in Philosophy and Religious Studies.
 But after realizing those majors only qualified him to be homeless, he went to law school.

-Tommy was selected for 2020 as a "Leading Lawyer" in both personal injury and workers' compensation.
+Tommy was selected again for 2021 as a "Leading Lawyer" in both personal injury and workers' compensation.
 Leading Lawyers have been recommended by their peers to be among the top lawyers in the areas of practice noted on the Leading Lawyers website.
 Less than 5% of all lawyers licensed in each state have received the distinction of Leading Lawyer.
 Tommy was also previously profiled in the inaugural publication of Emerging Lawyers.
 Click here.

 Published Appellate and Illinois Supreme Court Opinions:

 Gruszeczka v.
 Illinois Workers' Compensation Commission, 2013 IL 114212 (2013).